agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 - Assign Permissions
 - Secure Access Keys
 - Set User Password using the console
+- Sign in using the created IAM User
 - [x] Configure necessary permissions on AWS account